daveihart/python-aws-lambda-ec2_reporter/README.md

 ### Permissions
 All of the accounts you are assuming the role in will require the roll defined.
 They must all use the same role name

-The role must trust the account which the assume is being performed
+The role must trust the account which the assume is being performed and have at a minimum Read Only EC2 access

-For this script you only need read-only access to EC2

 Create a role which can be used by Lambda.
 The role applied to Lambda must at a minimum have;